vikranth22446/car_traffic_simulation/README.md

 COMMANDS:
-   start-server, start         Starts the golang server run-terminal-simulation, t  Can run the simulation as terminal printouts help, h                     Shows a list of commands or help for one command
+   start-server, start         Starts the golang server run-terminal-simulation, t  Can run the simulation as terminal printouts for single lane simulation help, h                     Shows a list of commands or help for one command

 GLOBAL OPTIONS: